 EK Water Blocks has just introduced a new full-cover water block that is designed specifically for MSI’s Gaming 4G Series NVIDIA GeForce GTX 970 graphics cards.
 The full-cover water block is being called the EK-FC970 GTX TF5.

 Gigabyte has just announced the GeForce GTX 980 WaterForce Tri-SLI (GV-N980X3WA-4GB).
 This is probably the most powerful graphics card set to ever come out of a single box.
 This monstrosity is made up of three GeForce GTX 980 graphics cards, with a factory-fitted liquid cooling loop that sits outside of your case.

-Ek Water Blocks has just announced the worlds first Full Cover water block for NVIDIA’s recently released flagship dual-GPU graphics card the GeForce GTX Titan Z. The EK-FC Titan Z will directly cool both GPUs, RAM and VRM as water flows directly over these critical areas thus allowing the graphics card and it’s VRM to remain stable under high overclocks.
+EK Water Blocks has just released their full-cover waterblock for the reference AMD Radeon R9 285 series graphics card.
+The EK-FC R9-285 is a high-performance Full-Cover water block which directly cools the GPU, RAM as well as VRM (voltage regulation module) as water flows directly over these critical areas thus allowing the graphics card and it’s VRM to remain stable under high overclocks.

 Aqua Computer has added the Kryographics GTX 980 full cover water block to its portfolio.
 The block is CNC-milled from a 10mm thick high-purity electrolytic copper block while the GPU is covered by a micro structure with a 0.5mm grid.
 The kryographics for GTX 980 covers the GPU, RAM and other than some of the competitors also all relevant parts of the voltage control.

 Raijintek who we mainly know for cases and air CPU coolers have just entered the AiO watercooling market with their Triton AiO CPU Cooler.
 Raijintek says the Triton comes after several years of development and that they have completed the concept of the best performing all-in-one CPU cooler for enthusiasts.